javaclinic/banking-tdd/README.md

 * Now, let's play with names of the test cases.
 Try changing names of the tests, e.g. `zzzz_testTrasnfer()` instead of `testTransfer()`.
 Run the tests!
 Were you able to reproduce test failure depending in which order tests were run?
 What happens if the test are run independently?
 How is that possible?
 * What happens when you rerun test independently?
 Tests compile, test results are inconclusive and test fails/passes based on the test case method name.
 * The order in which test cases will run is generally indeterministic.
 We could influence the ordering of tests.
+* We need to think of a better strategy to approach tests.
+Let's create setup and teardown methods to execute before and after each test.
+* We need to update ConfigurationService to provide `reset` method, and reset it every time a test is run.
+Tests compile and pass again.